Our experienced travel designers are ready to arrange your travels.

 Step back almost 1,000 years in time to uncover the long, bloody history of one of London’s most famous landmarks.
 Discover how a royal residence became an infamous site of imprisonment and execution and get up close to the priceless Crown Jewels Collection.

-See the Crown Jewels
+Crown Jewels

-Explore the Bloddy & White Towers
+The Bloody & White Towers

 In the Bloody Tower, you’ll explore the most infamous prison at the Tower of London and learn about the story of the ‘Princes in the Tower’ and see where bones thought to belong to the princes were discovered in 1674 when a staircase leading to the White Tower was demolished.

-The White Tower, which gives the entire grounds of the castle its name, was originally built by William the Conqueror almost 1,000 years ago and is the oldest medieval building at the Tower of London.
 Inside, you’ll see the world-class Royal Armouries collections, including the ‘Line of Kings’; an exhibition of the royal armours of Henry VIII, Charles I and James II.
 Discover the armour of the ‘Giant’ and marvel at the spectacular gilded armour and weapons on display.

-Visit the Royal Mint
+The Royal Mint

-Until 1812, most of the coins in circulation in Britain were made at the Tower of London in a dedicated area that became known as Mint Street.
-Explore the story of the Mint between 1279 and 1812 at the fantastic interactive exhibition, where you’ll have the chance to learn about its long history, the monarchs who reigned over the Mint and how the coins produced there reflected the politics and power struggles of the times.
+Explore the story of the Mint between 1279 and 1812 at the fantastic interactive exhibition, where you’ll have the chance to learn about its long history.
+These monarchs reigned over the Mint and how the coins produced there reflected the politics and power struggles of the times.

-Meet the Tower Ravens
+Tower Ravens

 Year round